'We Came A Long Way': After Prison, A New Chance For A Dad And His Daughter

 For Abby, the correspondence from prison was hardly a substitute for building a relationship with her dad in person.

-"[I]t's like talking to someone through a wall," Abby says.
+"It's like talking to someone through a wall," Abby says.
 "Back then, I couldn't see the dumb faces you make now, or hear your laugh when I make a silly joke, or see the way your forehead has funny lines in it when you talk.
 There is a difference, and I can feel it."

 While her dad was gone, Abby bounced between two relatives' households.
 She was 12 when Ralph was released from prison in 2013, and when he returned home, he sensed her hostility toward him.